AakLak/aaklak-blog/content/post/My-Journey-Building-a-Rails-5-API.md

 <!--more-->

 ## What am I making?
-This app will be used by developers who write scripts which automate repetitive tasks.
+This app will be used by developers who write scripts that automate repetitive tasks in video games.

-Developers will be able to create a profile for their scripts, and use the API to record actions it as automated, ex: runtime, monsters killed, trees cut, fish caught, etc.
+Developers will be able to create a profile for their scripts, and use the API to record the runtime and type/number of tasks automated.

-This data can be used to track and compare stats between scripts & individual users.
+ex: logs chopped, monsters killed, trees cut, fish caught, etc.

+The data recorded could be used for:

+- Comparing profitability/runtime/number of tasks automated between scripts
+  - <b>As an enduser:</b>
+      - I can decide on a script based on these stats
+      - I can compare my usage stats to that of others
+  - <b>Ex: As a scripter:</b>
+      - I can use the stats for marketing and as a benchmark to compare to others
+- Can act as a high-score system between individual users and scripts

 ## Getting Started
-Going to generate a Rails [API only app](http://edgeguides.rubyonrails.org/api_app.html) using PostgreSQL since I'm hosting on [Heroku](https://www.heroku.com/).
+Generate a Rails [API only app](http://edgeguides.rubyonrails.org/api_app.html) using PostgreSQL since I'm hosting on [Heroku](https://www.heroku.com/).

 {{< highlight bash >}}
 $ rails new rsscriptstats --api --database=postgresql